branogarbo/golcli/README.md

   run         Runs a build file.

 Flags:
-  -c, --count int          The number of frames displayed before exiting (default 1000) -d, --dead-char string   The character(s) that represent a dead cell (default "██") -H, --height int         The height of the frames (default 30) -h, --help               help for golcli
+  -c, --count int          The number of frames displayed before exiting (-1 : infinite loop) (default -1) -d, --dead-char string   The character(s) that represent a dead cell (default "██") -H, --height int         The height of the frames (default 30) -h, --help               help for golcli